-The Fulton School has been promoting coursework and supporting faculty, students, and staff to foster positive cultural awareness through a plethora of programming, training, and facilitated discussions, with a focus on: - Diverse community - LGBTQIA+ issues - Historically marginalized groups: African Americans.
-Latinx, women - Cultural identity - Masculinity, Disability & Race 16 events were provided 12 topics were presented 13 lectures were held on campus 6 films open to the community 5 community grants awarded through the Fulton Public Humanities network 16 trainings held at SU reaching 510 people.
+16 events were provided 12 topics were presented 13 lectures were held on campus 6 films open to the community 5 community grants awarded through the Fulton Public Humanities network 16 trainings held at SU reaching 510 people.
 Approx. 150 attended the Anti-Semitism vigil in November 2018, with 100 at the panel discussion.
-N/A - Confronting Inequality/Achieving Sustainability - Cultural events (Hispanic Heritage Month, International Francophonie Month, the monthly Chinese tea house) The Office of Institutional Equity (OIE) provides year-round training to support faculty and staff development opportunities to explore issues of pedagogy, classroom dynamics, and student/faculty relations in an increasingly diverse institutional setting.
+N/A The Office of Institutional Equity (OIE) provides year-round training to support faculty and staff development opportunities to explore issues of pedagogy, classroom dynamics, and student/faculty relations in an increasingly diverse institutional setting.
 Training programs and initiatives include Safe Space workshop, Webinar Series, Lunch and Learn, Breakfast Topics, as well as customized, department-specific training programs.
 A new training series consisting of six workshops were introduced in Fall 2018 geared towards increasing cultural competency for supervisors, department chairs, managers, directors and above.
 The workshops have been offered in a general format, as well as tailored based on the request from specific departments.
-The number of training sessions, number of topics covered, frequency of training sessions. semester to date.
+The number of training sessions, number of topics covered, frequency of training sessions.
+52 trainings offered since the Fall 2018 semester to date.
 Continue to increase exposure for OIE events to increase participation from the campus community.
 Continue to identify new relevant areas of cultural competency and develop corresponding trainings.
 The OIE awarded funding to initiatives that support the goals of recruiting and retaining a diverse group of students, faculty and staff, as well as developing mechanisms to support inclusiveness, engagement, and success among SU campus community members.
 Grant proposals can be submitted by students, staff, and faculty.
 The number of grant proposals submitted over the course of a fiscal year.
+11 mini-grants approved totaling over \$16,000 worth of support.
 Continue to advertise the program to the campus community.
 Encourage campus community members and groups to submit proposals.

 The Office of Multicultural Services has initiated and supported a variety of programs to advance cultural diversity: Representation Matters Screening of "Pariah" Raise our Voices around Intimate Partner Violence Enlightened Perspective Lecture Series "Code Switching" Multicultural Alliance Mixer "The Green Book" LGBTQIA Awareness Week Enlightened Perspective Lecture Series "What Can I call You?"
 Multicultural Festival Senior Banquet all events.
 Each program had expected attendance levels which met the goals of the department and planning committees.
 Positive responses were consistent for all programs and activities.
-Topics related to cultural awareness will consistently be offered across campus on a continuous basis.
-The Community Health Department committed to increase exposure to cultural diversity and competency through: Inclusion of LGBTQ panel/guest speakers in coursework (students get to interface with sexual minorities.)
-Inclusion of global seminar and study abroad internships.
-Project KISS - students get to work with peers from UMES.
-Faculty and students engage in various workshops offered by OIE (e.g. Safe Space, Sexual Violence Prevention, Working with Pregnant Students.)
-Requirements to adopt health promotion materials to diverse audiences present in five health courses.
-Requirements to address health disparities that are linked to underrepresented groups present in seven health courses.
-Students complete a cultural competency assessment.
-Students have clinical and observation experiences with patients from a variety of populations; outcomes related to cultural competency are addressed throughout the curriculum, emphasizing the interaction of sociocultural issues and healthcare. into the course, evaluation by faculty leading the project/grant reports, an annual review of faculty dossiers & discussions Feedback from students and instructors, student grades/accreditation self-study reports, data collected as part of grant progress reports and annual review letters by faculty committees, administrators, discussions with students.
-Plans to offer an extra-curricular field trip to national advocacy day in Washington DC in October to supplement in-class work.
-Faculty in the program are continuously reviewing and assessing viable cultural competency instruments.
-The Fellowships Office (SNCFO) is reaching out to a diverse group of students to apply for fellowships.
+Topics related to cultural awareness will consistently be offered across campus on a continuous basis. - Inclusion of LGBTQ panel/guest speakers in coursework (students get to interface with sexual minorities.) into the course, evaluation by faculty leading the project/grant reports, an annual Feedback from students and instructors, student grades/accreditation self-study reports, data collected as part of grant progress reports and annual review letters by faculty committees, administrators, discussions with students.
 SNCFO is planning a diversity orientation for students going abroad.
 The SNCFO House allows great student interaction.
 Presentations highlight diversity and challenging traditional ideas of who should apply for Fellowships (development workshops.)
-Working with many diverse groups on campus and keeping SNCFO independent to attract and welcome students from across campus. who apply for fellowships.
-Referrals and office visits from departments across campus.
-Responses to presentations.
-Use of House and student stories of interactions.
-Primary this year: Applicants and winners who self-identified include: 22 students of racial/ethnic diversity, 6 students 1st gen, 6 students Pell Grant, 4 students non-traditional age, 5 students community college transfer, 3 LGBTQ+, 5 students tied to the military, 2 students with disabilities.
-Good presentations on Faculty Development Day and general presentation to highlight diverse students applying.
-Stories of students from different viewpoints becoming close through the use of the house, including political diversity (active Republicans interacting well with progressive Liberals/Democrats.)
-Reach out to more organizations on campus - try to build relations with TRIO, the OIE.
+Use of House and student stories of interactions. self-identified include: 22 students of racial/ethnic diversity, 6 students 1 st gen, 6 Reach out to more organizations on campus - try to build relations with TRIO, the OIE.
 Continue reaching out to students from different backgrounds.
 Target Community College transfers.